oneapi-src/oneDNN/doc/primitives/eltwise.md

    dnnl::eltwise_forward::primitive_desc()) which may take both \f$\alpha\f$ and \f$\beta\f$,
    just \f$\alpha\f$, or none of them.

-2. The memory format and data type for \src and \dst are assumed to be the same, and in the API are typically referred as `data` (e.g., see `data_desc` in dnnl::eltwise_forward::desc::desc()).
-The same holds for
-   \diffsrc and \diffdst.
-The corresponding memory descriptors are referred to as `diff_data_desc`.

-3. Both forward and backward propagation support in-place operations, meaning that \src can be used as input and output for forward propagation, and
+2. Both forward and backward propagation support in-place operations, meaning that \src can be used as input and output for forward propagation, and
    \diffdst can be used as input and output for backward propagation.
 In case of an in-place operation, the original data will be overwritten.
 Note, however,